 Stories of local kindnesses like this abound in Myanmar and are commonly shared travellers’ tales in hotel dining rooms.
 (If you’ve been to Myanmar and have similar stories of kindness please feel free to share in the comments below).

 In such meanderings, I recommend a stop in any one of Yangon’s popular teahouses.
 These famous eateries are institutions in Yangon, where locals meet and gossip and intellectuals discuss politics under the clatter of cutlery and the hubbub of voices.

 The best teahouses feature mini plastic tables and chairs as though the hosts are preparing for a huge children’s tea party.
 But guests squeeze themselves in and enjoy any number of cheap snacks and drinks and even the briefest stop here will give you a feel for genuine local living.
-Lucky Seven, at the corner of 49th Street and Anawrahta Road, is definitely worthy of Lonely Planet’s recommendation.
+Lucky Seven, at the corner of 49th Street and Anawrahta Road, is definitely worthy of the recommendation in the Myanmar Lonely Planet guidebook.